Vinni5656/DSAverseX/README.md

 ## 📁 Repository Structure

-All DSA solutions are organized by language—whether you code in C++, Python, Java, or another language, just add your solution to the appropriate folder!
+All DSA solutions are organized by language - whether you code in C++, Python, Java, or another language, just add your solution to the appropriate folder!

 ```
 DSAverse/